-Our core commitment to leadership has deep roots in the liberal arts, with the goal of developing students who are knowledgeable in history, culture, politics, and the arts.
+Our core commitment to leadership has deep roots in liberal arts, with the goal of developing students who are knowledgeable in culture, politics, and the arts.
 We believe that students who have been exposed to the full range of cultures from around the world will be better prepared to draw connections and creatively solve problems regardless of their career track.